 After a period of decline, Amman was revived in the late 19th century under Ottoman rule.
 It became the capital of the Emirate of Transjordan in 1921 and later the capital of the independent Hashemite Kingdom of Jordan in 1946.
 Since then, Amman has experienced rapid growth and modernization, transforming into the thriving metropolis it is today.

-Geographical Location of Amman
+Geographical location of Amman

 Amman is located in the northwestern part of Jordan, straddling a hilly area between the fertile Jordan Valley and the eastern desert.
 The city is built on seven hills, known as jabals, which give it a unique topography and scenic beauty.
 The city's elevation ranges from 700 to 1,100 meters above sea level, contributing to its moderate climate compared to other parts of the region.

-Cultural Significance of Amman
+Cultural significance of Amman

 As the capital of Jordan, Amman serves as a cultural melting pot, blending traditional Arab culture with modern influences.
 The city is home to numerous museums, art galleries, and cultural centers that showcase Jordan's rich heritage and contemporary artistic expressions.
 Some notable cultural institutions include: